ms-jpq/docker-home-router/README.md

     <b>Simple split tunneling</b>
   </summary>

-All you need to do is write down the IP ranges on the other side of your tunnel, the image will calculate to use non-overlapping local networks.
+All you need to do is write down the IP ranges on the other side of your tunnel, the image will automatically assign non-overlapping local networks.

 </details>